Vegeshp/tiny-cpp-extension/README.md

 Wl: which day in a week ~~in long~~ in a complete expression

 Implementation is naive substitution, and the use of map and some round of traverse may cause a loss in mass acquisition.
 So performance can not be made sure of.

+### 2. ostream_util

+This part is the most fancy one.

+It can output pair, tuple, const-iterable stl or stl-like container with 5 major functions.

+However, the support class is comparative heavier.
+It implemented 3(more precise 6) test functions to test if a function or operator exists in a class, using SFINAE.

+TODO: make container ostream operator implementation only accessible inside the header file.

 ## III.
 Way To Use